 A similar study was conducted but used rye bread instead of rye porridge.
 Researchers found that having rye bread at at meal led to less appetite before and after the following meal, showcasing rye’s powerful ability to help achieve satiety.
 (6)

 When patients with metabolic syndrome were put on a 12-week diet of rye and pasta, it was shown that the insulin responses after meals were better and helped reduce inflammation in the body as a result compared to a 12-week diet of oats, wheat bread and potatoes.
-This reduction in inflammation in metabolic syndrome patients can be beneficial in reducing the chances of diabetes as well.
-(7)

 5. Gene Regulation